tiiuae/domilab/README.md

   ]
 }
 ```
-You can find an example from the included networks [here](src/assets/data/lattice/network.json).
+You can find an example from the included networks in [data/lattice/network.json](src/assets/data/lattice/network.json).

 ### *Adding a New Network